Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 It uses polygons to approximate the image.
 I wanted to use disk instead for aesthetic reasons.
 At the price of a less precise approximation.

 Such algorithm already exists : [Mona Lisa approximated with 150 circles](https://www.youtube.com/watch?v=rGt3iMAJVT8).
-Although is this case, the [autor](https://github.com/handcraftsman) did not prodive much implementation details.
+Although is this case, the [author](https://github.com/handcraftsman) did not provide much implementation details.